Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Abstract

 \section{Abstract}

 We analyze the Bayesian regret of the Gaussian process posterior sampling reinforcement learning (GP-PSRL) algorithm.
-Posterior sampling is an effective heuristic for decision-making under uncertainty that has been used to develop successful algorithms for a variety of continuous control problems.
+Posterior sampling is a heuristic for decision-making under uncertainty that has been used to develop successful algorithms for a variety of continuous control problems.
 However, theoretical work on GP-PSRL is limited.
-All known regret bounds either fail to achieve a tight dependence on a kernel-dependent quantity called the maximum information gain or fail to properly account for the fact that the set of possible system states is unbounded.
+All known regret bounds either have a sub-optimal growth rate, require strong smoothness assumptions, or fail to properly account for the fact that the set of possible system states is unbounded.
 Through a recursive application of the Borell-Tsirelson-Ibragimov-Sudakov inequality, we show that, with high probability, the states actually visited by the algorithm are contained within a ball of near-constant radius.
-To obtain tight dependence on the maximum information gain, we use the chaining method to control the regret suffered by GP-PSRL.
-Our main result is a Bayesian regret bound of the order $\widetilde{\gO}(H^{3/2}\sqrt{\gamma_{T/H} T})$, where $H$ is the horizon, $T$ is the number of time steps and $\gamma_{T/H}$ is the maximum information gain.
+We then use the chaining method to control the regret suffered by GP-PSRL under weak smoothness conditions.
+Our main result is a Bayesian regret bound of the order $\widetilde{\gO}(H\sqrt{\gamma_TT})$, where $H$ is the horizon, $T$ is the number of time steps and $\gamma_T$ is the expected information gain.
 With this result, we resolve the limitations with prior theoretical work on PSRL, and provide the theoretical foundation and tools for analyzing PSRL in complex settings.